Migrating Strategy | Capacitor Documentation

 Continue to Use Cordova or Ionic Native if Needed

 To leverage Cordova and/or Ionic Native plugins in your Capacitor app, see here.
 If a replacement plugin doesn't exist, continue to use the Cordova plugin as-is.
-If there's a plugin you'd like to see supported, please let us know.
+If there's a plugin you'd like to see supported, open a plugin proposal!

 Ready to migrate to Capacitor?